Skip to content

 Head to the quieter side of Nishi-Shinjuku.
 The chef takes keepsake photos for guests.

-"Shishikura offers an unforgettable shabu shabu experience with delicious food and exceptional service.
-Personalized touches like keepsake photos make it special."
+Shishikura offers an unforgettable shabu shabu experience with delicious food and exceptional service.
+The chef prepares everything with attention to detail, and the personalized touches like keepsake photos make guests feel special.

 How to Plan Your Eating in Tokyo